 Accommodation in Ella is aplenty, and caters to every type of traveler.
 There are hundreds of guesthouses, homestays and boutique hotels in Ella – but here are some of the best places to stay in Ella, tried-and-tested by yours truly.

 For a high-end boutique luxury option, 98 Acres is one of the best hotels in Ella – there’s no doubt about it.
 This stunning property overlooks the tea plantations and Mini Adam’s Peak, the rooms are spacious and tastefully decorated, the spa is incredible and the food is delicate and very tasty.
 The location is perfect as it is where the trail to Mini Adam’s Peak begins, and is also only a stone’s throw away from the Nine Arch Bridge.
+98 Acres also recently opened up a day club – Ravana Pool Club – if you’re looking spend the day lounging about.
 Click here to check current rates and availability at 98 Acres.

 For a mid-range option in Ella with amazing views of the Ella mountain gap, stay at Ella Mountain Heavens, a cozy boutique hotel high up in the hills.
 Make sure you get a room with a balcony overlooking Ella Gap so you can enjoy the magical sunsets from the comfort of your own room.
 Since our stay the hotel has also built a killer infinity pool with incredible views of the mountain range.
 Click here to book your stay at Ella Mountain Heavens.
 To see even more accommodation options in Ella you can head on over here.